How to Handle Negative Reviews for Your Local Business

 First off, responding to bad reviews can actually boost your reputation, provided they’re handled well.
 Reach out to dissatisfied customers and work to improve their experience.
 Show you care about fixing things.
 It’s even okay to ask them—gently—to update their review if they feel better afterward.
 When customers see a business committed to making things right, it builds trust.

-Review gating is a not-so-legit approach to review management and Google frowns at it.
+Review gating is a not-so-legit approach to review management, and Google frowns at it.
 Review gating is where businesses try to filter out or discourage negative reviews.
 Examples include:

 Review censorship (or gating) sounds like a quick fix, but it’s risky.
 Google’s policies are clear: they want authentic feedback.
-If caught, you can get fined by the FTC, or be permanently banned from Google.
+If caught, you can get fined by the FTC or be permanently banned from Google.
 It could also lead to a face-off with customers and turn into a reputation hit.

 Consider the case of a Reddit user who experienced review censorship firsthand.
 After standing by their original critique, they updated it to lower the rating further when the business asked for removal.
 Later, they found their review had been "unpublished," so they dropped another star, and the review reappeared.

-The only time you could respond or censor a negative reviewer is when you have proof the experience described is fake, malicious, or against any of Google's policies.
+The only time you could respond or censor a negative reviewer is when you have proof that the experience described is fake, malicious, or against any of Google's policies.

 When businesses censor honest feedback, customers feel silenced.
-Worse, people might feel strongly about expressing their views elsewhere or on the same listing.
+Worse, people might feel strongly about expressing their views elsewhere or on the same local listing.

 If customers are pointing out issues, there’s no need to ignore them.
 In fact, 88% of consumers are likely to choose a business that responds to reviews, according to BrightLocal.
 So, instead of treating negative feedback as a personal attack, look at it as a free performance review.
 After all, how often do customers actually tell us what’s wrong straight up?